Chat2Workflow: A Benchmark for Generating Executable Visual Workflows with Natural Language: Experiments

 \subsection{Main Results}

 Table \ref{tab:reproduced_structure} presents our experimental results, which we use to analyze the following research questions.

-\textbf{Q1: What is the gap between the workflow pass rate and resolve rate?} For each kind of task, we show both the pass rate \text{\%Pas.} and resolve rate \text{\%Res.}, representing the format legality and practical usability of workflows respectively.
-It can be observed that the resolve rate of all models is lower than the pass rate, with the largest disparity observed in GLM-4.6, reaching an average difference of 20.96\%.
-Although Kimi-K2-Instruct shows the lowest gap of 5.21\%, both of its absolute values are at a low level compared to the highest visible resolve rate of 71.59\%.
-In addition, in Developer scenario, it has also shown a significant decline.
-In terms of specific task scenarios, the gap of GLM-4.6 in Education task scenarios has reached an astonishing 43.44\%.
-We conclude that a legal workflow representation that meets the format requirements is still far from successful execution.
-The former merely serves as a fundamental and necessary condition, but not a sufficient one for achieving the latter, which often has the phenomenon of inflated scores.
+\textbf{Q1: What is the gap between the workflow pass rate and resolve rate?} For each task, we report both the pass rate and resolve rate to evaluate format compliance and practical usability, respectively.
+All models exhibit a lower resolve rate than pass rate.
+GLM-4.6 shows the largest disparity, averaging 27.43\% and surging to 47.48\% in the Education scenario.
+Although Kimi-K2-Instruct maintains a narrow gap of 11.68\%, its absolute performance remains poor compared to the highest resolve rate (60.20\%), particularly dropping in the Developer scenario.
+These results demonstrate that a syntactically legal workflow does not guarantee successful execution.
+Pass rates are necessary but insufficient, often inflating performance evaluations.

-\textbf{Q2: To what extent do existing LLM agents approach the capabilities of real workflow design experts?} Since the seed dataset is collected from typical workflows commmonly used by people, together with the mechanism for creating executable workflows through interactive dialogues and the requirements for using files as input and output, our benchmark can to a large extent represent the real-world scenarios.
-Considering whether the workflow can solve the ultimate problem only, Gemini-3-Pro-Preview performs the best on average, with its absolute performance of 71.59\%, which is still far from the level of a practical and deployable workflow planner.
-Even the best open-source model GLM-4.7 can achieve 55.98\% in resolve rate, it still struggles significantly in the Developer scenario.
-Given the limited number of node types considered, real-world workflow creation is inherently more complex; consequently, Gemini-3-Pro-Preview is supposed to show inadequate performance on complex workflows involving a larger set of nodes.
+\textbf{Q2: To what extent do existing LLM agents approach the capabilities of real workflow design experts?} Our benchmark largely represents real-world scenarios through its use of typical workflows, interactive creation mechanisms, and file I/O requirements.
+Evaluated purely on end-to-end task resolution, Gemini-3-Pro-Preview performs best with an absolute resolve rate of 60.20\%.
+However, It remains far below the threshold for a reliable, deployable planner.
+Even the best open-source model, GLM-4.7, achieves only a 46.55\% resolve rate and shows significant weakness in Developer tasks.
+Given our limited set of node types, real-world workflow creation is inherently more complex.
+Consequently, we anticipate that even leading models will struggle further when confronted with larger node vocabularies.